-PowerPoint is often the program of choice for creating any ole document — and often the wrong choice.
-For more about how we acquired this bad habit and why you may want to break it, see this article.
-This article provides tips on which program to use for what.
+PowerPoint is often the program/app of choice for creating any ole document — and often the wrong choice.
+(For more about how we acquired this bad habit and why you may want to break it, head to over to Why Fight Powerpoint’s Power.)
+Here’s how to choose the right app/program.

 Before you open Word, PowerPoint or Excel

 Figure out what you want to cover, and its flow.

 - Use the Post-it method for complex and/or a lot of potential content.
 Use the process results to create a written outline or use the organized stickies for your outline.

 - For other material, go directly to writing an outline (hand-write, or type in Word).

 DO NOT think about how you want things to look — this puts your creative process on the wrong path.

 DO NOT start your process in the app because you think it will save time — it actually takes longer that way.

 For a true webinar (not an online meeting)

 Do not create one or more slides for each point in your outline.
 Doing that creates programs that bore people, take longer than they should, and have lower instructional or persuasive quality.